-Reasons To Be Sceptical about growth mindset
+Reasons To Be Skeptical about growth mindset

-It is understandable that some may be sceptical of this year's buzz phrase.
+It is understandable that some may be skeptical of this year's buzz phrase.
 Despite being debunked as pseudo-science, the scars of brain gym and learning styles are still felt in classrooms around the country.
 Unfortunately, pseudoscience still wastes the time of many in the form of right brain vs. left brain myth and NLP.
 So where does Growth Mindset sit within all this?
 Is it the latest fad or is it something we should all be embracing?

 The Science Behind growth mindset